proycon/clam/README.rst

  $ clamservice -P /path/to/mywebservice mywebservice

-For production, however, it is strongly recommended to embed CLAM in Apache.
+For production, however, it is strongly recommended to embed CLAM in Apache or nginx.
 This is the typically task of a system administrator, as certain skills are necessary and assumed.

-Embedding CLAM in Apache is accomplished through WSGI, for which you need to have the package libapache2-mod-wsgi installed (Debian/Ubuntu).
-Next it involves the writing of a small WSGI script and adaptation of the Apache configuration to load this script.
 All this is explained in detail in the CLAM Manual, obtainable from http://proycon.github.io/clam/ .